 This procurement project has been educational, even if this is not explicitly stated as an aim of the project.
 As mentioned in 2.1 Lessons Learned, the detailed nature of the procurement process and the context of Myanmar has produced several lessons.
 For example, during the process, MPC will have learned about transparent and systematic procurement processes.
-Next time MPC is more likely to check all tender documents, define their specification requirements in advance more fully, etc., as a result of this project.
+Next time MPC is more likely to check all tender documents, define their specification requirements in advance fully, etc., as a result of this project.
 UNOPS meanwhile has learned about local suppliers and availability of items in the local market as a result of this project.
 Lastly, we can say that all parties - MPC, UNOPS, RCO, PBF - have become aware that what seems a simple and quick procurement is actually more complicated in Myanmar.
-We can be satisfied with this learning outcome.
+We can be satisfied with this learning outcome and it will benefit future projects of a similar nature.